-Mitral Regurgitant Murmur-Mitral Systolic Nonregurgitant, or Intra-ventricular Murmur.-The mitral regurgitant murmur, synchronous with the systolic sounds-that is, a systolic murmur-may be soft, rough, or musical in quality, its intensity and pitch being variable.
-Aside from its relation with the systolic heartsounds, it is distinguished by having its maximum of intensity at or near the situation of the apex-beat.
-It may be limited to a circumscribed area, and if heard at a distance from the apex it is best transmitted laterally around the left side of the chest, on the line of the apex.
-It is often heard on the posterior aspect of the chest near the lower angle of the left scapula, and not infrequently in the corresponding situation on the right side.
+Mitral Regurgitant Murmur; Mitral Systolic Nonregurgitant, or Intra-ventricular Murmur. - The mitral regurgitant murmur, synchronous with the first sound, that is, a systolic murmur, may be soft, rough, or musical in quality, its intensity and pitch being variable.
+Aside from its relation with the first sound of the heart, it is distinguished by having its maximum of intensity at or near the situation of the apex-beat.
+It may be limited to a circumscribed area, and if heard at a distance from the apex, it is best transmitted laterally around the left side of the chest.
+It is often heard on the posterior aspect of the chest on the left side near the lower angle of the scapula, and not infrequently in the corresponding situation on the right side.

-A murmur with the systolic sounds of the heart heard within a limited area at the apex, may be due to roughness of the endocardial membrane without mitral incompetency, and, consequently, without a mitral regurgitant current.
+A murmur with the first sound heard within a limited area at the apex, may be due to roughness of the endocardial membrane without mitral incompetency, and, consequently, without a mitral regurgitant current.
 This is a mitral systolic non-regurgitant murmur.
-It may, also, be called an intra-ventricular murmur, being produced, not at the mitral orifice, but within the ventricle.
+It may also be called an intra-ventricular murmur, being produced, not at the mitral orifice, but within the ventricle.
 This murmur cannot always be discriminated from a feeble mitral regurgitant murmur.
-If, however, a mitral murmur be conducted laterally for some distance to the left of the apex, and if it be heard on the back, it probably denotes mitral regurgitation.
-A mitral systolic, non-regurgitant, or intra-ventricular murmur is the murmur present in endocarditis.
-It may be caused, as has been demonstrated by my colleague, Prof. Janeway, by a tendinous cord extending from the inner wall on one side to the opposite side of the ventricular cavity.
-This occurs as a congenital anomaly.
-Aneurism of the heart may be so situated as to give rise to a murmur simulating a mitral systolic murmur.
-Cardiac aneurism, however, is exceeding rare.
-Aneurism of the thoracic aorta may cause a murmur which, transmitted through the heart, simulates a mitral systolic murmur.
+If, however, a mitral murmur be conducted laterally for some distance to the left of the apex, and if it be heard on the back, it may be considered to represent mitral regurgitation.
+A mitral systolic, non-regurgitant, or intra-ventricular murmur, is the murmur present in endocarditis.

-The impulse of the apex of the heart against the adjacent portion of the lung sometimes forces the air from the air-vesicles sufficiently to give rise to a blowing sound occurring with each ventricular systole.
+It is probable that the impulse of the apex of the heart against the adjacent portion of lung sometimes forces the air from the air vesicles sufficiently to give rise to a blowing sound occurring with each ventricular systole.
 This is liable to be confounded with an endocardial murmur.
-Produced in the way just stated, it is heard only during the act of inspiration, and especially at the end of this act.
+Produced in the way just stated, it may be heard only during the act of inspiration, and especially at the end of this act.

 A mitral systolic murmur is rarely, if ever, due to an abnormal condition of the blood, without any anatomical change in the valve or endocardial membrane.
-Conditions of the blood, however, which are favorable for the production of inorganic murmur may intensify this murmur, as well as any of the organic murmurs.
+Conditions of the blood, however, which are favorable for the production of inorganic murmurs, may intensify this murmur as well as any of the organic murmurs.